v5ma/selfawarenetworks/raynote13.md

 Conscious “Awareness” and Entification via Synchrony

-From a neuroscience perspective, widespread synchronous oscillations in certain frequency bands are often correlated with conscious awareness.
-The 'New (Fourth or Fifth?)
-Law of Thermodynamics' lens suggests that once the wave differential (new stimulus) has propagated through the circuit—i.e., has been fully “computed”—the collective phase of the oscillation has changed to integrate the new information.
+From a neuroscience perspective, widespread synchronous oscillations in certain frequency bands are often correlated with conscious awareness. ***Micah's New Law of Thermal Dynamics*** suggests that once the wave differential (new stimulus) has propagated through the circuit—i.e., has been fully “computed”—the collective phase of the oscillation has changed to integrate the new information.

 “Awareness” could be viewed as Entification from the ensemble finding (through repeated signal exchanges) a new coherent state that incorporates the novel input.
 This is much like a system reaching a new equilibrium that reflects the perturbed conditions.

 Thus, in a tonic oscillating neural group, each “phase wave differential” introduced by a stimulus acts as a small disequilibrium.
 The iterative, wave-like signal exchanges that ensue are real computations—they successively update neuronal firing states until the network settles in a new equilibrium (or quasi-equilibrium) that may correspond to the network’s “representation” (and potential conscious awareness) of the stimulus.

 ## 3. Core Mechanic: Phase-Wave Dissipation Yields Awareness
-Putting it all together, here is the core mechanism of how an oscillating group of neurons becomes aware of an incoming signal under the 'New (Fourth or Fifth?)
-Law of Thermodynamics' framework:
+Putting it all together, here is the core mechanism of how an oscillating group of neurons becomes aware of an incoming signal under the framework of ***Micah's New Law of Thermal Dynamics.***

 Equilibrium Baseline: The tonic oscillating group is in a relatively stable synchronous state.